cccbr/runningatower/content/docs/070-RingingChamber/index.md

 *Figure 8: Typical notice board;* *Figure 9: Teaching aids*

-Notice board(s) with up-to-date notices and Association circulars.
+Are notice board(s) displaying up-to-date information, such as tower and Society notices?

-Teaching aids and a suitable space for teaching.
-This may include model bell(s), simulator(s), books and pictures of the bells above for those unable to climb to them (see also CCTV).
+## Teaching aids and a suitable space for teaching.

+This may include model bell(s), simulator(s), books and pictures of the bells above The latter is especially useful for those unable to climb to see them (see also CCTV).

 # Storage

-Consider whether these need to be lockable, especially when the ringing chamber is readily accessible.
+Consider whether storage spaces need to be lockable.
+This is especially important when the ringing chamber is readily accessible.
+It may also be necessary to lock any higher value items away.

 # The Ringing Experience

-Also, major overlap with V&L group – are they producing anything?
-Also, ART?

-Insert link to information in 'Belfry Upkeep’
+There is a major overlap here with the [Volunteer and Leadership work group](https://cccbr.org.uk/about/workgroups/volunteer-and-leadership/).

 # Go of the bells

 Are the bells odd-struck?
+Are any bells set too fine or too deep?
 This may be easily corrected to give a more satisfying experience.
-Consider seeking advice as above.
+Consider seeking professional advice.

-Are any bells set too fine or too deep.
-Again, this may be relatively easily corrected, consider seeking advice as above.

 # Sound

 Are the sound levels in the ringing chamber good?
 Is it echoey? if so, consider a carpet or large rug.
 Curtains and soft furnishings may also help.

-Do the bells “shout” down through a trap door or from the stair's door?
+Do the bells “shout” down through a trap door or through the stair door?
+Ensuring these are closed adequately insulted may be easily redressed.

-If so, take steps to remedy this or seek expert advice, maybe from your Association towers and belfries committee or the CCCBR.
+Further advice maybe available from your Association towers and belfries committee or the CCCBR.
+If the problem is larger than consult a professional.

-External acoustics for neighbours.
+Consider the external acoustics.
+The bells may cause annoyance to neighbours if especially loud.
+There may be a professional means of reducing this.

 ## Other areas to consider